Frequently Asked Questions

-To find an up to date list of CHS VARs, and click on the following link: CHS Official Products and CHS Licensed Manufacturers
+To find an up to date list of CHS VARs, click on the following link: CHS Official Products and CHS Licensed Manufacturers.

-Internationally, the United States is the only country where electronic charts are available at no charge.
 Canada and the U.S. have different domestic, fiscal and social policy.
-In the U.S. copyright laws prohibit the federal government from claiming copyright protection for the information it produces.
+In the U.S., copyright laws prohibit the federal government from claiming copyright protection for the information it produces.

 In Canada, by contrast, there is no barrier to the government exercising its copyright, or from earning revenues from such copyright.
 As such, there is an expectation that CHS will earn revenues and royalties from the sale of charts and publications in order to partially cover the cost of publishing, distributing and maintaining those products.
 Surveying and charting benefit our nation as a whole, therefore the costs of conducting hydrographic surveying and producing the charts are borne by the government and funded through parliamentary appropriations.
 Anyone accruing a specific benefit from the use of the derived products is expected to contribute by paying a portion of the incremental costs associated with publishing, supporting, maintaining and distributing the products.

 Prices for Canadian paper charts, publications and electronic charts are among the lowest in the world.
-In fact, in March 2007 CHS reduced the prices of its electronic charts, both vector and raster, by more than 50% and has been constantly increasing the number of charts on most CDs.
-CHS also offers free updates for one year from the date of purchase of our digital products.
+In fact, in March 2007 CHS reduced the prices of its electronic charts, both vector and raster, by more than 50% and has been constantly increasing the number of digital charts available.
+Effective in 2015, CHS offers free updates for two years from the date of purchase of our digital products.

 If you have any questions about your digital charts, please contact CHS by email at firstname.lastname@example.org and we would be pleased to assist you.
 CHS is pleased to offer support in both official languages.